 To identify and report on possible trends and complications associated with breast device surgery; to track the long-term safety and performance of implantable breast devices; and to identify best surgical practice and optimal patient health outcomes.

 Your information makes an invaluable contribution to the ABDR.
 We are a long-term project to help safeguard the health of people undergoing breast device surgery.
-For many patients the ABDR provides peace of mind their device details are recorded.
-Plus, participation is easy.
+For many patients the ABDR provides peace of mind that their device details are recorded.